ruby-processing/JRubyArt/README.md

 `processing-3.3.7`

-`jdk1.8.0_131+` can be openjdk with OpenJFX _a separate download works on ArchLinux_, currently FX2D is still experimental but might in the future replace JAVA2D as default renderer, however for hardware graphics acceleration there is alway P2D / P3D.
+`jdk1.8.0_151+` can be openjdk with OpenJFX _a separate download works on ArchLinux_, currently FX2D is still experimental but might in the future replace JAVA2D as default renderer, however for hardware graphics acceleration there is alway P2D / P3D.
+NB: if you want to use jdk9 use [propane-2.7.0](https://github.com/ruby-processing/propane) instead of JRubyArt.

 ### recommended installs (JRubyArt is currently hard-coded to expect them)